Soil Management Plan & Soil Excavation Plan

 Public Right-of-Way Encroachment Permit

 As a result of an excavation pit location that is within the public right of way, one must apply for, and obtain a public encroachment permit.
 And the Soil Management Plan documents the absolute requirement of this process.
 An encroachment permit application may require many of the same components as a tank removal permit.
 Additionally, one can expect to provide a certified traffic control plan and a requisite shoring excavation plan for lateral support.
-Soils management plan consultants oversee and/or obtain an encroachment permit with the respective oversight agency to perform work on any public-right-of-way.
+Soils management plan consultants oversee and/or obtain an encroachment permit with the respective oversight agency to perform work on any public right-of-way.
 And this typically has a limitation of working hours that are outside of rush-hour traffic.
 For instance, from 9:00 AM to 3:00 PM.
 Moreover, a professional traffic control plan becomes necessary for permit approval in most cases.
-And as usual, the responsible party (or property owner) will be responsible for signing the permit.
+As usual, the responsible party (or property owner) will be responsible for signing the permit.

 Fire Department UST Removal Permit